SlicerMorph/S_2019/Lab05_Slicer#4_Segmentation/README.md

 * **Threshold** is one of my favorite tools to begin any segmentation.
 It creates segments based on an intensity range.
 In most modalities, the intensities of certain anatomical structures are known.
 It is also interactive, so you can play with the range until you found a working set.

- :pencil: Click on Threshold and find a good range that works for the tumor in the image.
+ :pencil2: Click on Threshold and find a good range that works for the tumor in the image.
 Note how segmentation overlay on slices flashes while you change the range.
 It doesn't need to be perfect.
 Make sure "Show 3D" is turned off to speed things up.

 <img src="images/thresholding.png">